Becoming A Member

 Can I keep my church connection back home?

 Typically people are only a member of one church at a time.
 However, we recognize that for various reasons, sometimes people don’t want to completely break ties with their previous church as they’re entering into relationship at Lakewood UCC.
-If you’re interested in keeping your membership at your previous congregation while becoming a member here, feel free to discuss your situation with the Pastor.
+If you’re interested in keeping your membership at your previous congregation while becoming a member here, feel free to discuss your situation with either of the Pastors.